electrofocus/stancli/README.md

 ## Configuration

-To connect to Nats MQ, you need to specify the configuration.
-The configuration file contains the following structure in JSON format:
+To connect to Nats MQ, you need to specify configuration.
+Configuration file contains following structure in JSON format:
 ```json
 {
   "url": "nats://0.0.0.0:4222",
   "cluster_id": "test-cluster"
 }
 ```
-There is an example of a configuration file in the repository.
+There is an example of a configuration file in repository.

-You can specify the path to the configuration file using the `-config` flag.
+You can specify path to configuration file using `-config` flag.
 For expample:
 ```
 ./stancli sub some.subject -config ./custom-config.json
 ```

-By default, the path to the configuration file is `./config.json`, so you can **omit** the flag if you use a file named `config.json` located next to the executable of stancli.
+By default, path to configuration file is `./config.json`, so you can **omit** flag if you use a file named `config.json` located next to executable of stancli.